-These plastic bags will work nicely and you’ll be able to fit quite a few waffles inside of them.
+These plastic bags will work nicely and you’ll be able to fit quite a few of them inside of them.
 You might have several of these bags in your kitchen already since people often use them to store leftover foods.

 The important thing is to keep the bag sealed and place it in a safe spot in the refrigerator.
 Your waffles should do well when you’re using high-quality resealable plastic bags.

 Just don’t try to stuff too many in the plastic bag that you’re using.
 If you go overboard, then you might have trouble sealing the bag or getting it to stay shut.

 It’d be better to use two bags if you have many waffles that you need to store.
 So long as you keep this in mind, it’ll be possible to get good results when using these bags.

 Try to Use the Waffles Within Three Days

 You need to try to eat the waffles that you’re storing within three days.
 The longer you refrigerate them, the more they’re going to deteriorate.